 We also added a carabiner to all the chicken door, 2 human doors & nesting box lid to keep our chickens safe from predators like raccoons that might try to open the doors.

 He later attached the human & chicken door as well as the nesting box lid for easy access to the eggs.

-We covered the floor of the coop with a cheap piece of linoleum from Lowes.
+We covered the floor of the chicken coop with a cheap piece of linoleum from Lowes.